Arianna Huffington says tech can do better, from Uber to Elon Musk

 Author and serial startup founder Arianna Huffington is on a mission to make tech healthy again, whether it's helping put Uber's house in order or re-teaching us all (including Elon Musk) healthy sleep habits.

-Huffington's latest project, an upcoming National Geographic limited series called Valley of the Boom, traces the remarkable rises and fated falls of three Silicon Valley startups of the boom-era 1990s.
+Huffington's latest project, a National Geographic series called Valley of the Boom, traces the remarkable rises and fated falls of three Silicon Valley startups of the boom-era 1990s.
 Huffington, one of the show's executive producers, was drawn to the project because of her current work on what she calls "the unintended consequences of that era."

-"It wasn't really until very recently that we've gotten away from the triumphalism that assumed that anything in tech is good for humanity automatically," she tells me in an interview.
+"It wasn't really until very recently that we've gotten away from the triumphalism that assumed that anything in tech is good for humanity automatically," she says.

+The six-part series, which premieres Friday at the Tribeca TV Festival in New York, will air in January on the National Geographic channel.

 Huffington, warm and engaging in conversation, reminisces briefly about the late 1990s, when it seemed a techno-utopia was under construction.
 When I lament about being blindsided by a modern digital culture filled with trolls, scammers and fake news factories, she's quick to reassure me.